Game Changer Paris brings cycling and sports to women and girls

 Skeptical

-Initially, Saoud was skeptical, she says.
+Initially, Souad was skeptical, she says.
 She had expected it to be too difficult to learn to ride a bike.
 "I always thought: you can only learn that as a child.
 But they guided and motivated me so well.
 And one morning, I could do it!
 Now I go everywhere by bike.
 To the store, my children's school.
 I actually do everything by bike.
 For me, this means a lot because I feel much freer now.
 I can do more things, move around more easily, and I have more self-confidence."

 For a younger audience in the district, Game Changer has another project: District Spot.
 This initiative focuses on young people who gather at local sports and meeting places specially set up for and by young people.
 Besides sports, cultural excursions, workshops, and debates are also organized there.